REBORN-lang/REBORN-lang.github.io/documents/standard/RebornStandard.md

 ## R6.1 Alternative conditional blocks syntax
 A conditional block in C-like languages is usually similar to \
 `if (condition) { ... }` \
-But because of REBORN's fixation with being dynamic you can also write \
-parenless conditional blocks that can be cleaner and faster to write.
+You can also write parenless conditional blocks that can be both cleaner and faster to write, at your preference.
 Example:
 ```
 if condition { ... }